urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch7.markdown

     ]

 This clearly it is not for the little boys and girls.
 But wait - is Hoon any less formidable?
-The Hoon equivalent:
+The equivalent Hoon twig:

           |=  a=@
           =|  b=@